DongsuLeeTech/DongsuLeeTech.github.io/index.md

   (Prof. Minhae Kwon), **Soongsil Graduate School** in Seoul, South Korea.
   My present research topic is a Reinforcement Learning algorithm inspired by the Cognitive Neuroscience concept.

-  I am currently interested in all fields of RL (e.g., Offline RL, Imitation Learning, Inverse RL, and so on), Federated learning, Cognitive science (or psychology), and Neuroscience.
+  I am currently interested in all fields of learning-based control (e.g., Online RL, Offline RL, Imitation Learning, Inverse RL, and so on), Cognitive science (or psychology), and Neuroscience.
 In detail, the decision-making system of autonomous mobile devices (vehicles, drones, etc.).

   Previously, I majored in **Biotechnology** and **Bioinformatics** at the **School of Systems Biomedical Science** at Soongsil Univ in Seoul, South Korea.
 Additionally, I had a double major in **Big Data Computing** Systems.